 5.1 We rely on third party processors to provide you our Websites and Social Media Channels, as well as to process your personal data on our behalf.
 These third party processors are only allowed to process your personal data on our behalf upon our explicit written instruction.

-5.3 Your personal data may be shared upon our own initiative with the police or the judicial authorities as evidence or if there are justified suspicions of an unlawful act or crime committed by you through your registration with or use of the Websites, our Social Media Channels or other communication with us.
+5.3 Your personal data may be shared with the police or the judicial authorities as evidence or if there are justified suspicions of an unlawful act or crime committed by you through your use of any of our Websites.

 6. LOCATION AND TRANSFER